Voilett-Roze/asus/Guest-WIFI-QR-code-generator-for-display-on-local-network-webpage-(visible-from-TV,-smartphones...)-and-random-password-rotation.md

 ## Accessing the webpage

-With default lighttpd config, listenning on port 81, the generated webpage with the QR code is accessible through http://192.168.0.1:81/ assuming 192.168.0.1 is your router IP.
+With default lighttpd config listenning on port 81, the generated webpage with the QR code is accessible through http://192.168.0.1:81/guest_wifi.html assuming 192.168.0.1 is your router IP and that you chose /opt/share/www/guest_wifi.html for $html_file.

 Then I just had to set up my tv to open this web page as a home screen.